StrangeBeeCorp/docs/docs/includes/hot-backup-required-tools.md

-Before we begin, let's make sure your system has all the necessary tools installed.
+Before you begin, make sure your system has all the necessary tools installed.

 You'll need the following: